Certificate Games and Consequences for the Classical Adversary Bound: Introduction

 \subsection{Our results}

-We show that the certificate game complexity measures of a Boolean function $f$ take pivotal roles in understanding the relationships between various other complexity measures like Randomized certificate complexity $\RC(f)$, Certificate complexity $\C(f)$, randomised query complexity $\R(f)$, zero-error randomized query complexity $\R_0(f)$ and other related measures.
+We show that the certificate game complexity measures of a Boolean function $f$ take pivotal roles in understanding the relationships between various other complexity measures like randomised query complexity $\R(f)$, zero-error randomized query complexity $\R_0(f)$, certificate complexity $\C(f)$, and other related measures.
 Our results also demonstrate the power of shared randomness over private randomness, even in a zero-communication setting.
 At the same time, our results also illustrate an interesting, and somewhat counter-intuitive, difference between the quantum world and the classical world.
-Our main results for \partialftext{total} functions are compiled in Figure~\ref{fig:measures}. \partialftext{While most of our results also hold for partial functions, for simplicity we don't indicate that in the Figure.
-Instead we specify in each theorem whether our result holds for partial functions.}
+Our main results for {total} functions are compiled in Figure~\ref{fig:measures}. {While most of our results also hold for partial functions, for simplicity we don't indicate that in the Figure.
+Instead we specify in each theorem whether our result holds for partial functions. { If for a statement or theorem it is not explicitly written that it holds for a possibly partial function then we mean the statement or theorem is only known to hold for total functions.}}

 Shared entanglement can simulate shared randomness, and shared randomness gives more power to the players compared to private randomness so